DuckDB Spatial Architecture & Fundamentals

 The vectorized pipeline: columnar ingestion feeds SIMD-accelerated spatial kernels, spilling to disk only when the working set exceeds memory_limit.

-Execution Model & Memory Boundaries
+Execution Model & Core Concepts

 SET memory_limit = '8GB';